 -55°C to 135°C

 70°F to 275°F

 The adhesive-lined heat-shrink tubing is a specialty solution.
 The adhesive-lined tubing is unlike any other cable management product.
-Once heat is applied the adhesive-lined polyolefin melts to its intended source, ensuring a snug, tight fit.
-This unique product is also flame retardant, moisture resistant and chemical resistant.
+Once heat is applied, the adhesive-lined polyolefin melts to its intended source, ensuring a snug, tight fit.
+This unique product is also flame retardant, moisture and chemical resistant.
 This amazing dual-wall heat-shrink is typically used on wire harnesses, over connectors and within automobile applications.

 Understanding heat-shrink sizing isn’t nearly as difficult as it sounds.
 You can breakdown the sizing into 2 different parts:

 The I.D determines the amount of space you have before heat is applied.
 This sizing will determine the minimum area you’re going to need to be able to fit your wire and cable into.

 The recovered inner diameter is the minimum size the tubing will shrink to.
 What’s important to note about this piece of information is that as long as your cable is above the maximum shrinkage size, then no matter what you’ll have a tight snug fit.

 1. What’s the minimum inside diameter you need your non-shrunk heat shrink to be?